Main Menu

 Comfort Camping

-Group Camping Areas
+Group Tent Areas

 Backpack Campsites

 Many parks with backpacking trails offer primitive camping in designated areas along the trails.
 These remote areas are not accessible by vehicle.
 Backpackers must register or check in with park staff.
 Visit the Backpacking page to find out which state parks offer backpacking trails.
+Hawn State Park now has reservable backpack campsites in its backcountry camping area.